A Gentle Introduction to Fallacies

 This is committed when an irrelevant topic is introduced to divert attention from the original argument.
 The “red herring” is injected, under the pretense that it is relevant to the original topic.

-Woman: “How do you plan addressing the issues about corruption?”
+Reporter: “How do you plan addressing the issues about corruption?”